The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Sharp asymptotics of ST

-Let us start with rewriting the ST as a statistical physics problem.
-We introduce probability density functions $p^{(0)}, p^{(t)}, t=1,2,\dots, T$, which are termed the {\it Boltzmann distributions} following the custom of statistical physics, as follows.
+Let us start with rewriting the ST as a statistical mechanics problem.
+We introduce probability densities $p^{(0)}, p^{(t)}, t=1,2,\dots, T$, which are termed the {\it Boltzmann distributions} following the custom of statistical mechanics, as follows.
 For $\beta^{(t)}>0$ and $t=0,1,\dots,T$, the Boltzmann distributions are defined as

 where $Z^{(0)}$ and $Z^{(t)},t=1,2,\dots,T$ are the normalization constants: